tomjnixon/upyt/README.md

 The serial terminal feature (included the `--terminal` mode of the sync command) is not supported on Windows.
 Other commands should work -- though this is entirely untested.

+### WebREPL

+The implementation of WebREPL in MicroPython is, at the time of writing, extraordinarily slow (at least on ESP8266 and RP2 platforms).
+As a result, most commands are very slow to run (think tens of seconds).

+uPyT does not use the side channel commands for reading and writing files via WebREPL but instead drives the REPL directly, just as when connected via a serial port.
+This side channel is not yet stabilised and so I've not yet chosen to implement it.